dc-js/dc.js/web/docs/api-latest.md

 Parameters:

-* parent : string|compositeChart - any valid d3 single selector representing typically a dom block element such as a div, or if this scatter plot is a sub-chart in a [Composite Chart](#composite-chart) then pass in the parent composite chart instance.
+* parent : string | node | compositeChart - any valid d3 single selector (typically representing a DOM block element such as a div), a DOM node, or if this scatter plot is a sub-chart in a [Composite Chart](#composite-chart) then pass in the parent composite chart instance.
 * chartGroup : string (optional) - name of the chart group this chart instance should be placed in.
 Once a chart is placed in a certain chart group then any interaction with such instance will only trigger events and redraw within the same chart group.